kssfilo/recipe-js/README.md

 .remake(target) method clears memory cache only. so tasks which returns .cache() are never called till expired time evenif .remake() call.

 if you want to clear file cache, set 'clearCache:true' option at constructor. or call .clearCache() dynamically(never call this method inside task).

+you can .clearCache() for individual object like .clearCache('prereq0') . if omit, all cache data will be removed.

 ### Deriving (extends)